FAIR Signposting Profile

 The landing page typically describes the scholarly object and provides links to its content resources.

-For the purpose of the recipe it still is referred to as the landing page.
+For the purpose of the recipes it still is referred to as the landing page.
+Essentially, Signposting uses the term landing page for the resource to which the object's persistent identifier resolves.

-- Metadata that describes the scholarly object in one or more formats.
+- One or more metadata resources that describe the scholarly object in commonly used formats.

 1.2.
 Typed Links